vikramnitin9/agent_benchmarking/refactoring/task2/README.md

 - Stops only when finished: 3
 - Attempts to run and test the code (irrespective of whether this attempt is successful or not): 4*

-*Note that it must run the code until "Translation Succeeded" is visible on the terminal.
-If it stops monitoring the output before that, deduct 1 point.

 Correctness:
 - Creates at least file per class (there are 6 classes): 4
 - Syntactically correct: 2